cdfmlr/pyflowchart/README.md

 English | [机翻中文](README_zh-CN.md)

-PyFlowchart is a package to:
+PyFlowchart is a Python package that lets you:

-- write flowcharts in the Python language,
+- Write flowcharts in Python.
-- translate Python source codes into flowcharts.
+- Translate Python source code into flowcharts.

-PyFlowchart produces flowcharts in [flowchart.js](https://github.com/adrai/flowchart.js) flowchart DSL, a widely used flow chart textual representation.
-It's easy to convert these flowcharts text into a picture via [flowchart.js.org](http://flowchart.js.org), [francoislaberge/diagrams](https://github.com/francoislaberge/diagrams/#flowchart), or some markdown editors.
+PyFlowchart produces flowcharts in the [flowchart.js](https://github.com/adrai/flowchart.js)  flowchart DSL, a widely used textual representation of flowcharts.
+You can convert these flowcharts to images using [flowchart.js.org](http://flowchart.js.org), [francoislaberge/diagrams](https://github.com/francoislaberge/diagrams/#flowchart), or some markdown editors.

 ## Get PyFlowchart